OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

 # tmbuild package json Reference
-The `tmbuild` can package a project based rules set in a `.json` file.
-This file needs to adhere the here described scheme.
+The `tmbuild` can package a project based on rules set in a `.json` file.
+This file needs to adhere to the scheme described here.
 Every package `json` file is structured in its core like this: